vim-conf-live/neovimconf.live/years/2024/README.md

 ### With devenv

 There's a [devenv.nix](./devenv.nix) file provided.
 It's a really nice way to set up local development environments with [devenv.sh].
-It uses [nix], but you don't have to be familiar with `nix` to be able to use it here - or to be able to set your own projects up; it's almost like just using JSON.
+It's build on [nix], but you don't have to be familiar with `nix` to be able to use it here - or to be able to set your own projects up; it's almost like just using JSON.

 [Follow their guide][Devenv Guide] to install it, and I highly recommend to also set up [Automatic Shell Activation].
 This way the environment will automatically